Wiggling twin panda cubs are born at the Madrid Zoo

 In a video released by the zoo, Hua Zuiba can be seen vocalizing while moving into the labor position.
 A cub appears in just a few seconds, wiggling energetically before the mother takes the newborn with her mouth and licks it while holding it in her lap.

-Panda cubs are born without hair, with a pink skin and are completely dependent from their mother for at least four months.
+Panda cubs are born without hair and with pink skin, and are completely depend on their mother for at least four months.

 China’s Chengdu Research Base of Giant Panda Breeding sent two experts for the births in Madrid, the zoo said, and they will be assisting with the first weeks of breastfeeding.